Table of contents

 One important tip is to give your dog some time to adjust.
 These changes can be overwhelming and possibly even a bit scary, so please do not Irish things and be patient with their settling-in process.

+Do not rush them.
 Give them time to settle into their new home, get to know their new family, and feel wanted and secure before trying to take them for a walk.
-Do not rush them.

 When you bring your dog home, take them straight to the designated toilet area.
 Ensure it’s an area where you’re comfortable with them doing their business.
-Allow them to stay there until they go, and then praise them for their good behaviour.
+Allow them to stay there until they go, and then praise them for their excellent behaviour.
 Dogs are creatures of habit, so establishing a routine will help them understand where to go.

 It’s also essential to maintain your daily routine from the very beginning.
 While it might be tempting to shower your new rescue dog with lax rules and spontaneous gestures to make them feel wanted, it can unsettle them.
 Sticking to a regular schedule from the beginning will provide them with stability and security.

 It is important to remember that gaining a new rescue dog’s trust and building a loving bond will take time.
 Be patient and understanding, and provide lots of love and positive reinforcement.
-Doing this will soon build a loving bond with your new companion, who will feel right at home with you!
+Doing this will soon make a loving bond with your new companion, who will feel right at home with you!

 Please do not fall into the trap of feeding your dog on demand.
 It’s natural for their appetite to be slightly erratic initially.
 However, establishing a regular feeding routine will help them settle in faster.

-Speaking of introducing pets, if you have a cat, it’s best not to introduce them immediately.
+Speaking of introducing pets, if you have a cat, it’s best not to teach them immediately.
 Instead, swap their scents first so your cat and dog can become familiar with each other’s scent.
 This can help ease the introduction process when the time is right.

 Last but not least, when leaving your rescue dog alone in the house, it’s safer not to have them wearing a collar.
 Collars can get caught on handles or other objects, potentially leading to injuries or even worse.
 So, make sure to remove their collar before leaving them alone.

-Basic Preparation for Settling in a Rescue Dog.
+Essential Preparation for Settling in a Rescue Dog.

 Securing Your Home